confluentinc/cp-docker-images/docs/quickstart.rst

     If you hit ``Enter`` with an empty line, it will be interpreted as a null value and cause an error.
 You can simply start the console producer again to continue sending messages.

   When you're done, use ``Ctrl+C`` or ``Ctrl+D`` to stop the producer client.
 You can then type ``exit`` to leave the container altogether.
-Now that we've written avro data to Kafka, we should check that the data was actually produced as expected to consume it.
-Although the Schema Registry also ships with a built-in console consumer utility, we'll instead demonstrate how to read it from outside the container on our local machine via the REST Proxy.
-The REST Proxy depends on the Schema Registry when producing/consuming avro data, so we'll need to pass in the details for the detached Schema Registry container we launched above.
+Now that you've written avro data to Kafka, you should check that the data was actually produced as expected to consume it.
+Although the Schema Registry also ships with a built-in console consumer utility, you'll instead demonstrate how to read it from outside the container on your local machine via the REST Proxy.
+The REST Proxy depends on the Schema Registry when producing/consuming avro data, so you'll need to pass in the details for the detached Schema Registry container you launched above.

 REST Proxy
 ++++++++++